wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 Here the I/O all happens in the repositories (which connect to the database or something like that), and the `assign_courier` method, which presumably makes some complicated business computations, is free to be synchronous.

 ## An actual drawback
-Now that it's clear that being explicit about I/O is actually a good thing, in this section I want to talk about what I consider to be the main drawback of `async/await`-style concurrency, which is the following footgun: You cannot run asynchronous functions inside synchronous functions, but nothing logically prevents you from running expensive synchronous code inside asynchronous code.
+Now that it's clear that being explicit about I/O is actually a good thing, in this section I want to acknowledge `async/await` is not all sunshine and roses, and talk about what I consider to be its main drawback.

+Asynchronous code has the following footgun: You cannot run asynchronous functions inside synchronous functions, but nothing logically prevents you from running expensive synchronous code inside asynchronous code.
 To give a trivial example:
 {% highlight python %}
 async def my_async_function():
     time.sleep(10)